 “Two things, Kyle.
 First, never call San Francisco ‘San Fran’ or ‘Frisco’.
-For whatever reasons, people who live here absolutely don’t like those nicknames.
+For whatever reasons, people who live here absolutely hate those nicknames.
 Second, I can be your guide to San Francisco.
 I’m taking Algebra 2 so we could go this weekend.
 My friend Tom will probably want to go with us.”

 “You got a deal.”
 We exchanged cell numbers and email addresses.

 Kyle and I were still hungry, so we had the Key Lime pie and it was great.